 - How do each of you individually and both of you as a couple choose to deal with and heal from this?
 That’s right, choose.
 Are you BOTH* willing to be honest about your marital relationship?
-Are you BOTH willing to make changes and set healthy boundaries?
-Are you BOTH willing to get professional help?
-Are you BOTH willing to be patient and allow the time and do the work for healing to take place?
+BOTH willing to make changes and set healthy boundaries?
+Are BOTH willing to get professional help?
+BOTH willing to be patient and allow the time and do the work for healing to take place?
 Do you BOTH have accountability partners and a support system?
 All of this is critical.

 *Maybe you don’t like my use of the word “both” here, after all, it is your spouse having the affair, not you.
 I understand, but please don’t play the Insurance Adjuster Blame Game.
 It isn’t about finding whether the marital fault is 60/40, 80/20, 90/10 or whatever.
 (And it rarely, if ever, is 100/0.)
 If you want your marriage to grow through this unbelievably tough time, BOTH of you have changes to make and work to do!
 But you can do it!

 There is hope!
 Check this out, there is a large body of research that indicates that it is usually NOT the actual infidelity that destroys the marriage; it is how each spouse responds to the infidelity that determines if the marriage will survive and even thrive!

 If you don’t want to hear this now, I get it, but I have heard so many couples report that infidelity actually saved their marriage, yes saved it by forcing them to realize that they had to make significant personal changes and relate to each other in healthier ways.
 You absolutely deserve honesty and faithfulness!
 Do not settle for less.
 But please realize that broken bones, when healed, are twice as strong.